apple1417/oak-sdk-mods/hunt/generate_db/Readme.md

 `/Game/Some/Object.Path`, not `Object'/Game/Some/Object.Path'`.
 Anywhere it mentions a "short name", it's just the name of the final object in the path - i.e. `Path`.

+## Multiple Connections
+TLDR: enable WAL when generating your template database: `PRAGMA journal_mode = WAL`.

+The tracker uses a native module to detect valid drops, as an optimization for cases like jackbot, who "drops" >600 items at once (all the money in the vault).
+This however means that the database may have multiple active connections from "different processes" - both the native module and Python's.
+This can cause freezes when the db is written to, if one connection blocks (on the main thread) until the other finishes it's transaction.

+The native module only ever does reads, in fact only opening the database in read-only mode, and only ever from the `Drops`, `ExpandableBalances`, and `Items` tables.
+This means simply enabling [Write-Ahead Logging](https://www.sqlite.org/wal.html) is enough, which prevents reads and writes from blocking each other.
+This is a feature of the database, not the connection, so must be set in your template file.

 ## Schema
 ![Schema](schema.png)